lynema/micro-coop/README.md

 # micro-coop
-Some micropython microcontroller work to automate a chicken coop
+Some micropython microcontroller work to automate a chicken coop!

 This project started with a T-PicoC3 from Liligo and then evolved into running on a ESP32-S3-DevKitC-1-N8R2 Development Board.
 After experiencing WiFi connection troubles with the S3, it moved to the ESP32-C6.
 Currently, the ESP32-C6 is my recommendation.